The Why.

 Could your teaching get any better?

 We always expect our students to do better, to push themselves and step outside their comfort zone.
 We differentiate for our lower, middle, and higher learners.
 I believe we, teachers must do the same.
 There are always a plethora of professional development we have to take, but here are 2 opportunities I like to be involved in.
 I like the National Geographic courses for teachers.
 They offer graduate credit and are really well delivered.
 I particularly liked “Teaching global climate change in your classroom” for its innovative ways to help us visualize the changing climate though scientific modelling and discussions.
 I also liked their National Geographic Educator certification course.
-Another great opportunity I am pursuing is becoming a National Board Certified teacher that helps all teachers reach really high.
+Another great options for teacher PD’s are the courses organized by DMNS- I loved their canoeing on the Co river course.

 Learn. more.